-In 1992 the U.S. Congress passed the 'scientific and advanced technology act' which was a hit to all internet servicing as it allowed NSF to support the access by education community to computer networking, and it resulted in Interconnecting with commercial networks.
+In 1992 the U.S. Congress passed the 'scientific and advanced technology act' which was a hit to all internet servicing as it allowed NSF to support the access of the education community to computer networking, and it resulted in Interconnecting with commercial networks.

 By 1990 ARPANET set a goal to exceed the new network technologies.
-In the meantime, it caused PSINet, Alternet much other company's Interaction with commercial customers.
-Metropolitan area exchange, network access points, those companies were the primary interactions with various networks.
+In the meantime, it caused PSINet, Alternet much other company's Interactions with commercial customers.
+Metropolitan area exchange, network access points, and those companies were the primary interactions with various networks.

 World wide web

-Acronymed www is a space of information where URLs identify information, document, It is interlinked by HTTP(hypertext links), and the web browser can access it.
+Acronymed www is a space of information where URLs identify information, and documents, It is interlinked by HTTP(hypertext links), and the web browser can access it.
 It is known as the 'web'.
 It has emerged in the form of a hyperlink.

 It is to be noted that the credit for inventing the first web server is given to TIM BERNERS LEE, which is called as world wide web, and it is renamed Nexus later.
-Other prominent web browsers are Microsoft Edge, opera, firefox, google chrome, Internet explorer.
+Other prominent web browsers are Microsoft Edge, opera, firefox, and google chrome.